 In addition, you can find a great deal of support here at Save Our Bones by connecting with others who have followed the Program, and have halted bone loss and reversed osteoporosis and osteopenia.

-Once again, the Save Our Bones Program covers all aspects of bone health, including your state of mind and emotions.
+Once again, the Osteoporosis Reversal Program covers all aspects of bone health, including your state of mind and emotions.

 So get plenty of sleep, practice genuine smiles, surround yourself with supportive friends and family, respect yourself, and make sure you do a periodic detox.
 Your bones, body, and mind will thank you!